bootstrap-vue/bootstrap-vue/src/components/modal/README.md

   `cancelDisabled`.
 - When a `title` (or `titleHtml`) _is not_ provided in the options, the header will not be shown.
 - When a `title` (or `titleHtml`) _is_ provided in the options, the header close button is not shown by default.
-You can enable the header close button by setting `noHeaderClose: true` in the options.
+You can enable the header close button by setting `hideHeaderClose: false` in the options.
 - Message Boxes will throw an error (promise rejection) if they are closed/destroyed before they are hidden.
 Always include a `.catch(error => { /* handler code */ })` reject handler,